jkaye2012/organizing-chaos/content/posts/flexible-systems.md

 situations change means that it doesn't really matter so much how people are working at any point in time, provided that their goals are being accomplished.

-Thus my assertion: whether you're working with people or with tech, most decisions that you make are not nearly as important as your ability to change them in the future.
+Thus my assertion: whether you're working with people or with technology, your ability to change decisions in the future will often outweigh the importance of the decisions themselves.